dehydratedpotato/SudoEvade/README.md

 If you would like to check that SudoEvade is working properly, you may execute `sudoev id -u`.
 It should return an id of `0` if all is well.
 ___

-If the install script fails and reports `Daemon did not start`, run `sudo sh PATH/TO/SCRIPT/install.sh -u` and then reinstall.
+If the install script fails and reports `Daemon did not start`, run `sudo bash PATH/TO/SCRIPT/install.sh -u` and then reinstall.
 If this fails, you may attempt to start the Daemon manually by performing the following commands (depending on your OS):
 <details>

 <summary>Commands for MacOS</summary>